glouppe/info8006-introduction-to-ai/lecture7.md

 class: middle

-## Likelihood weighting for DBNs
+## Likelihood weighting

-If exact inference is intractable, then let's use instead *approximate inference*.
+If exact inference in DBNs intractable, then let's use *approximate inference* instead.

-What about likelihood weighting?
+- Likelihood weighting?
 Generated LW samples **pay no attention** to the evidence!
 - The fraction of samples that remain close to the actual series of events drops exponentially with $t$.
 - Therefore, the number of required samples for inference grows exponentially with $t$.

-We need a better solution!
+$\Rightarrow$ We need a better solution!

 ---

-# Particle filtering
+# Particle filter

+**XXX: rerwrite this part**

 - Basic idea:
     - Maintain a *finite* population of samples, called **particles**.